40th Canadian Parliament: Parliamentarians

+Senate

 Senate appointments

 The Senate of Canada has seen new members appointed in blocs of 18, 9, and 5; all were appointed to the Conservative caucus.
 The balance of power shifted for the first time on August 27, 2009, when the Liberal caucus was reduced to holding a plurality of 52 seats.
 On January 29, 2010, the balance shifted again as five vacancies were filled by appointed Conservatives, giving them a plurality of 51, with the Liberals holding the next-highest number of seats at 49.
 The Conservatives achieved an absolute majority when Don Meredith and Larry Smith were appointed on December 20, 2010.
 After dissolution, Smith and Fabian Manning resigned to run in the 2011 election.
 That reduced the Conservative caucus to 52, but they retained a majority of sitting senators as there were 50 senators of other parties and 3 vacancies.

 Honorary senators

 The Senate of Canada posthumously awarded the title of Honorary Senator during the 40th Parliament to five pioneering women known as The Famous Five.